 One item of interest from the chart above is the relation between injuries and their corresponding percentages of the total PSEBA qualifying injuries.
-Though total numbers of injuries increased from 2014 to 2016, the percentage of injuries in the two most common areas diminished slightly.
+Though total numbers of injuries increased from 2016 to 2018 (and from 2014 to 2016 previously), the percentage of injuries in the two most common areas diminished slightly.
 This is a function of PSEBA qualifying injuries being spread out among less common and other more common areas of injury.

 Overall, recipients of PSEBA benefits have undergone a variety of qualifying injuries, given the strenuous and frequently dangerous nature of their careers.
-The difference in totals between 2014 and 2016 is mostly explained by the larger number of responses received for the 2016 report compared to 2014.
-As expected, based on the 2014 report, injuries to the back and spine areas comprise the largest share of qualifying catastrophic injuries under PSEBA.
+The difference in totals between 2016 and 2018 is mostly explained by the larger number of responses received for the 2018 report compared to 2016.
+As expected, based on the 2016 and 2014 reports, injuries to the back and spine areas comprise the largest share of qualifying catastrophic injuries under PSEBA.

 The individuals under PSEBA are a varied group in many aspects, but many still list themselves as employed.
-Of the responses that noted employment status, 184 (36.4%) listed themselves as employed versus 321 (63.6%) who listed themselves as not employed.
+Of the responses that noted employment status, 236 (37.3%) listed themselves as employed versus 397 (62.7%) who listed themselves as not employed.
 It is necessary to note that many who listed themselves as employed noted that they were employed in part-time, seasonal, or otherwise not full-time positions.

-In terms of health plans, for the 2016 report, most PSEBA participants have stated that they do not have health insurance available or offered through their current occupations or through their spouse's employer or outside sources.
-318 out of 500 completed responses to this question (64%) for individuals stated that they did not have insurance available/offered through any source.
-63 responses (13%) indicated that they had insurance available/offered through their current employer or another source only.
-59 responses (12%) indicated that they had insurance available/offered through their spouse's employer or another source only.
-54 responses (11%) indicated that they had insurance available/offered through both their current employer and their spouse's employer.
-Only 6 responses were incomplete for the 2016 report, and not used for this analysis.
+In terms of health plans, for the 2018 report (as was also the case in the 2016 report), most PSEBA participants have stated they do not have health insurance available or offered through their current occupations or through their spouse's employer or outside sources.
+A total of 405 out of 634 (64%) completed responses to this question stated they did not have insurance available/offered through any source.
+Ninety-one responses (14%) indicated they had insurance available/offered through their current employer or another source only.
+Seventy-nine responses (12%) indicated they had insurance available/offered through their spouse's employer or another source only.
+Fifty-five responses (9%) indicated they had insurance available/offered through both their current employer and their spouse's employer.
+Only 4 responses were incomplete for the 2018 report, and therefore were not used for this analysis.
 This information is shown on the following chart.
-In total, 176 PSEBA recipients currently have insurance available or offered through either their employer, their spouse's employer, or both employers.
+In total, 225 PSEBA recipients currently have insurance available or offered through either their employer, their spouse's employer, or both employers.